upb-lea/Inkscape_electric_Symbols/README.md

 # Scientific best practice
 * Variables are written in italics
-* Indicies are written normally
+* Indices are written normally
 * There should be a space between the number and the unit

 # Examples